project-fifo/docs/general/installation.rst

    pkgin -fy up
    pkgin install nginx fifo-snarl fifo-sniffle fifo-howl fifo-wiggle fifo-jingles fifo-watchdog

-FiFo uses nginx as a proxy to serve jingles and combine the wiggle and howl endpoints into a single service, a nginx config file that provides all of this functionality is part of the jingles package and can simply be copied or adjusted for other needs:
+FiFo uses nginx as a proxy to serve jingles and combine the wiggle and howl endpoints into a single service.
+An pre-configured nginx config file that provides all of this functionality is included with the jingles package and can simply be copied or customized for your specific needs:

 .. code-block:: bash